jaredKreppein/appmap_auto_dependencies/README.md

 [![asciicast](https://asciinema.org/a/ZWhesCFC7cvtILawK3OsIZbg2.svg)](https://asciinema.org/a/ZWhesCFC7cvtILawK3OsIZbg2)

-Want to see the full appmaps?
-Check it out the [full mapset](https://app.land/applications/219?mapset=1932).
+Want to see the uploaded appmaps?
+Check out the [full mapset here](https://app.land/applications/219?mapset=1932).

 ## What it does
-- generate an `appmap.yml` by finding core directories with ruby code inside
+- generate an `appmap.yml` by finding the core directories that house the app's code
 - add the appmap gem to `Gemfile`
 - determine which test suite the repo uses (Rspec, Minitest, Cucumber) and adds the corresponding appmap dependencies
-- determine if this is a rails app, and adds appmap railtie dependency<sup>1</sup>
+- determine if this is a rails app, and adds the appmap railtie dependency<sup>1</sup>

 <sup>1</sup>script currently only supports adding railtie dependencies if a `config/application.rb` exists.
-If you'd like to use this script with your rails app, follow the instructions from `appmap-ruby` in the link below
+If you'd like to use this script with your rails app, follow the instructions from `appmap-ruby` in the link at the bottom.

 ## Appmap Ruby
 `appmap-ruby` is a Ruby Gem for recording